Home / 2015 Scheme / Understanding your benefits / Contributions

 Part time and retained

-If you work part time or are a retained firefighter, the percentage that you pay will be based on the full time equivalent pensionable pay.
-However, the actual value of the contribution paid is based on your actual (part-time) pay.
+If you work part time or are a retained firefighter, the percentage that you pay is determined based on the actual pensionable pay received rather than the wholetime equivalent pay.

 If you have more than one role, you will make separate contributions based on the pensionable pay for each role you carry out.